jadonvanyo/resi.ai/README.md

 5. Use the web application based on the prompts given within the application.

 ## Features
+resi.ai tailors resumes and cover letters to fit a specific job description.
+Here are the key features that make resi.ai stand out:

+### Tailored Resumes
+Create expertly tailored resumes that are specifically optimized for a target job description.
+Simply input your target job title, industry, company, and job description, along with your existing resume, and let resi.ai generate a resume that highlights the most relevant experiences and skills for your desired role.
+The application uses OpenAI's API to identify and include the 3 most important job responsibilities in your tailored resume, ensuring your application stands out to potential employers.

+### Dynamic Account Management
+Easily manage your account settings including email, password, and OpenAI API key.
+Your resume is securely stored and autofilled in relevant fields to save you time.
+Updates to your account are made in real time using AJAX, ensuring a seamless user experience without the need for page reloads.

+### Enter API Key
+For new users, resi.ai offers a straightforward guide on how to set up your OpenAI API key.
+Enter your key through a user-friendly interface to start leveraging the power of AI in crafting your job application documents.

+### Tailored Cover Letters
+Generate ideas for your cover letter or complete cover letters tailored to your application.
+Specify details such as your current/previous job title, target job title, target company, and job description. resi.ai utilizes AJAX to deliver your custom cover letter, tailored using the OpenAI API to match your job application needs.

+### Document History
+Track your last 5 generated documents with ease. resi.ai stores your documents in a history table, allowing you to access and review them anytime.
+This feature is particularly useful for managing multiple job applications and ensuring consistency across your documents.

+### Security and Privacy
+resi.ai takes your privacy and security seriously.
+Passwords are hashed, and OpenAI API keys are encrypted before being stored in the database, ensuring your sensitive information is protected.

 ## File Breakdown
 ### HTML Pages: